romainsacchi/carculator/docs/validity.rst

     * CADC
     * NEDC

+They are needed to calculate a number of things, such as:
-Velocity, driving distance, driving time, and acceleration are calculated.
+    * velocity, driving distance, driving time, and acceleration,
+    * but also hot pollutant and noise emissions.

 Manually, such parameters can be obtained the following way::

     import pandas as pd
     import numpy as np
     # Retrieve the driving cycle WLTC 3 from the UNECE